Amagasaki derailment: Aftermath

-Amongst other things, the Ministry of Land and Transportation asked all railway companies to update their automatic stopping systems so that trains brake automatically to slow down as they approach sharp curves.
+Amongst other things, the Ministry of Land and Transportation asked all railway companies to update their automatic stopping systems so that trains would brake automatically and slow down as they approached sharp curves.

-It is believed that a contributing factor in the accident was the JR West policy of schedule punctuality.
-As a result of this, Masataka Ide, a JR West adviser who played a major role in enforcing the punctuality of the company's trains, announced that he would resign in June 2005 at the company's annual shareholder meeting, with the company's chairman and president resigning in August.
+It is believed that a contributing factor in the accident was JR West's policy of schedule punctuality.
+As a result, Masataka Ide, a JR West adviser who played a major role in enforcing the punctuality of the company's trains, announced that he would resign in June 2005.
+JR West's chairman and president also resigned in August.

 The section where the crash occurred, between Amagasaki and Takarazuka stations, was re-opened for service on 19 June 2005.
-The speed limits were reduced from 120 to 95 kph for the straight section and from 70 to 60 kph for the curved rail section around the accident site.
+The rail speed limits around the site of the accident were reduced from 120 to 95 kph for the straight section and from 70 to 60 kph for the curved section.

-According to the investigations carried out by the Hyōgo Prefecture police, out of the 107 deaths, at least 43 (27 men, 16 women), including the driver, were in the first car, at least 45 (22 men, 23 women) were in the second car, and at least one was in the third car.
+According to investigations carried out by the Hyōgo Prefecture police, out of the 107 deaths, at least 43 (27 men and 16 women), including the driver, were in the first car; at least 45 (22 men and 23 women) were in the second car; and at least one was in the third car.
 This information was determined by questioning 519 of the approximately 550 injured passengers.

 On 26 December 2005, Takeshi Kakiuchi officially resigned from the presidency of JR West in a move intended to take responsibility for the accident.
 Kakiuchi's successor was Masao Yamazaki, who had previously served as the railway's vice president, based in Osaka.
-While Kakiuchi's resignation came a day after another serious accident on JR East, officials at the railway did not make any explicit connection between the recent accident and the resignation.
+Kakiuchi's resignation came one day after another serious accident on JR East, though officials at the railway did not make any explicit connection between the accident and the resignation.